superduper-io/superduper/docs/content/intro.md

     developers' and organizations' operational needs.
 :::

-For more information about superduper and why we believe it is much needed, [read this blog post](https://blog.superduper.io/superduper-the-open-source-framework-for-bringing-ai-to-your-datastore/).
+For more information about Superduper and why we believe it is much needed, [read this blog post](https://blog.superduper.io/superduper-the-open-source-framework-for-bringing-ai-to-your-datastore/).

-### How can developers use superduper?
+### How can developers use Superduper?

-superduper boils down to 3 key patterns:
+Superduper boils down to 3 key patterns:

 #### 1. Connect to your data